 Shafts under existing buildings

 Although all sites in mining areas are now investigated prior to development, this has not always been the case and there are houses and factories which have been built over old shafts.
-As it only became mandatory for solicitors to obtain a Coal Authority search in mid 1989, there are many properties which are now known to be built over shafts but which were purchased by the present owners without this being known.
+As it only became mandatory for solicitors to obtain a Coal Authority search in mid 1989, there are many properties which have been built over shafts but which were purchased by the present owners without this being known.

 In the case of lead mining shafts, there is no central authority with shaft details, and it is possible that purchasing solicitors from outside the locality may have been unaware of the possible presence of mineshafts.